 Referee, Managers & Valet Training Program

-In Professional Wrestling, a Referee, Managers & Valets is an intricate figure present in or near the ring during matches.
+In Professional Wrestling, Referees, Managers & Valets are important figures present in or near the ring during matches.
 The referee’s on-stage (kayfabe) purpose is similar to that of referees in combat sports such as boxing or mixed martial arts, that is, as an arbiter of the rules and the person charged with rendering decisions.
-In reality, the Referee, Managers & Valets are, like the wrestlers, a participant in executing a match in accordance with its script including its predetermined outcome, and is responsible for controlling the flow of the match and for relaying information or instructions from backstage officials to the wrestlers.
-Like wrestlers, Referee, Managers & Valets are also responsible for maintaining kayfabe, and referees must render decisions in accordance with the promotion’s kayfabe rules.
+In reality, the Referee, Managers & Valets are, like the wrestlers, a participant in executing a match in accordance with its script including its predetermined outcome and is responsible for controlling the flow of the match and for relaying information or instructions from backstage officials to the wrestlers.
+Like wrestlers, Referees, Managers & Valets are also responsible for maintaining kayfabe, and referees must render decisions in accordance with the promotion’s kayfabe rules.

-The kayfabe purpose of a professional wrestling referee is to render decisions (Pinfall’s, Submissions, Disqualifications, Count-Outs) during a match but the Legit purpose they serve is to transmit messages to wrestlers about the progress of matches, communicate with them about the amount of time left (plus the beginning and end of commercial breaks on live broadcasts), and, if necessary, help them gauge the crowd reaction as well as reminding them of match script.
-They also have a key role in ensuring that the wrestlers are physically capable to continue, and to stop the match/inform the opponent if there is a risk of injury present.
-Presently, referees wear wireless earpieces, to allow backstage officials to communicate with them during matches.
-Referees are also selected by their employers subject to their height and weight, and normally referees would be no more than six feet tall, weigh no more than 180 lb and may generally display a non-athletic physique; examples of this are WWE referees Mike Chioda & Charles Robinson.
+The kayfabe purpose of a professional wrestling referee is to render decisions (Pinfalls, Submissions, Disqualifications, Count-Outs) during a match but the legitimate purpose they serve is to give messages to wrestlers about the progress of matches, communicate with them about the amount of time left (plus the beginning and end of commercial breaks on live broadcasts), and if necessary help them gauge the crowd reaction as well as reminding them of the match script.
+They also have a key role in ensuring that the wrestlers are physically capable to continue and to stop the match or inform the opponent if there is a risk of injury present.
+Referees wear wireless earpieces to allow backstage officials to communicate with them during matches.
+Referees are also selected by their employers, subject to their height and weight, and normally referees would be no more than six feet tall, weigh no more than 180 lbs. and may generally display a non-athletic physique; examples of this are WWE referees Mike Chioda & Charles Robinson.
 The purpose of this size discrepancy is purely to emphasize the height, weight and musculature of some of the larger wrestlers and to compensate for smaller stars.

 In recent years to prevent the spread of blood-borne diseases such as Hepatitis, WWE referees now keep a pair of latex Medical Gloves in their pockets.
 The gloves are put on whenever a wrestler is bleeding.